spring-tips/java-14/README.md

 </properties>
 ```

-This allows our build to use Java 14 and all the released featues in that release, but to really experience the novelty of Java 14, we need to turn on the _preview features_ - features that are shipped in the release but that are not active by default.
+This allows our build to use Java 14 and all the released features in that release, but to really experience the novelty of Java 14, we need to turn on the _preview features_ - features that are shipped in the release but that are not active by default.

 In the `<plugins>...</plugins>` stanza, add the following plugin configurations to enable Java 14's preview features.